 As a bassoonist Louisa has enjoyed working with many distinguished musicians, including soloists Tasmin Little, David Childs, and Lesley Garrett, and conductors Sakari Oramo, Sir Roger Norrington, and the late Sir Colin Davis.
 Her main professional playing activities involve chamber music, most often with other members of The Penguin Chamber Collective, including oboist Peter Facer and pianist Ian Tindale.

-Louisa has a major role as CEO & Artistic Director of the National Youth Wind Orchestra of Great Britain, and also serves as Webmaster & Social Media Manager for the British Double Reed Society.
+Louisa has a major role as CEO & Artistic Director of the National Youth Wind Orchestra, and also serves as Webmaster & Social Media Manager for the British Double Reed Society.

 She has broadcast live on BBC Radio 3 as a bassoonist, and on Canadian national radio as a conductor and organist, as well as featuring on several commercial recordings for Priory Records and others.